-Relationship selling isn’t just about having a friendly demeanor with your client—though that’s quite important.
+Relationship selling isn’t just about having a friendly demeanor with your customer—though that’s quite important.
 In relationship selling, the seller goes from just providing a product or service to becoming a strategic partner.
 The advantage being that, once you achieve that relationship, it is very difficult for the competition to knock you out.

 In this article, we’ll contrast relationship selling to more traditional selling models and explore why some organizations struggle to achieve it.

 When you think of marketing, it’s most likely in the context of promoting a product or service—all the things that precede a sale.
 In the B2C world, it’s often about targeting the largest consumer base that might buy your product.
 But in B2B marketing, the challenge is much more focused: You need to get the right business message in front of the right decision maker.

 The role of that decision maker—whether a shop-floor supervisor, middle manager, or CTO—determines the selling strategy that is required.
 These strategies can be divided into three tiers: product selling, solution selling, and relationship selling.

 In technology marketing, some businesses get themselves stuck between product selling and solution selling, mostly out of habit.
 After years (or decades) of developing a product and honing it to perfection, they know every bit and byte of it inside out and can recite technical specs backward and forward.